 Easy-to-use technology

-It’s never fun to learn new technology, and banks understand that.
-Most banks offer customers simple apps and websites to manage their money.
+Learning new technology is never fun, and banks understand that.
+Most offer customers simple apps and websites to manage their money.

 As you shop for a new bank, look at the technology options and make sure they're user-friendly.
 For example, can you deposit checks from your phone or pay your bills via the app?